VladdHoryn/PPPI_Laba_5/README.md

 # PPPI_Laba_5
 Best Team try not kill each other
 <<<<<<< HEAD
-Attempt from Vlad to do some dirty thigs
+Attempt from Vlad to do some dirty thigs again
 =======

 hellow